 Remember when we talked about the ECS earlier?
 Well, a majority of the receptors in the ECS are concentrated in the brain and the central nervous system.

 Studies show that when CBD interacts with these receptors, cognitive functions improve and the brain is able to respond to stressful situations more effectively.
-As a result, negative behavioral output is mitigated and the stress cycle is negated.
+As a result, the negative behavioral output is mitigated and the stress cycle is negated.

 By improving the brain’s capacity to respond to stressful situations, CBD helps alleviate current stress levels, while serving as a preventative measure against future stress.